Troubleshoot macOS Proxy Settings Access

 Authenticated Proxy Enabled: 0

-On some occasions, there might be more than one active network adapters.
+On some occasions, you might have more than one active network adapters.
 Use the command

 networksetup -listnetworkserviceorder

-to get the names of all active adapters and then use the adapter's name to troubleshoot the Fiddler Everywhere proxy settings.
+to get the names of all active adapters and then use the adapter name to troubleshoot the Fiddler Everywhere proxy settings.